caelum/vraptor-cdi-provider/README.md

 -javaagent:path/to/cdiagent.jar
 ```

-8- VRaptor provides some components that, maybe, are already provided for Application Servers.
-HttpServletRequest,
+8- VRaptor provides some components that, maybe, are already provided for Application Servers. `HttpServletRequest`,
-    HttpSession.
-Other examples are Bean Validation classes, like Validator and ValidatorFactory.
-In oder to use Validator
+    `HttpSession`.
+Other examples are Bean Validation classes, like `Validator` and `ValidatorFactory`.
+In order to use `Validator`
-    and ValidatorFactory you must declare them as alternatives on beans.xml.
+    and `ValidatorFactory` you must declare them as alternatives on `beans.xml`.
 ```xml
 <alternatives>
 	<class>br.com.caelum.vraptor.validator.MethodValidatorFactoryCreator</class>